mrplow/podcast.clips/README.md

 `docker-compose up -d`

-login to the site http://localhost:8889
+Login to the site http://localhost:8889

 Optionally setup an HTTPS reverse proxy with nginx or apache (google it)